theolivenbaum/resin/README.md

 Resin creates a vector space of words embedded as bags-of-characters.
 This type of embedding was chosen for its encoding speed and low CPU pressure at querying time.

-Strengths: fast to encode, fast querying.
-Also, it considers `the` to be the same word as `hte`.
+Strengths: fast to encode, fast (cosine simiarity) querying.
+Supports fuzzy queries since it considers `the` to be the same word as `hte`.

 Weaknesses: It considers `the` to be the same word as `hte`.

-Programatically, the word `pineapple` is represented as
+Programatically, the word `pineapple` is represented as a sparse array:

 	SortedList<long, byte>{
 		{(long)'p', 3},